es · en

 López-Montes began to integrate visual counterpoints in his works with Le Ton-beau de Frank, for Farblichtflügel, ensemble and video, a work awarded by the conservatories of Zurich and Berlin. Último estudio para Átanos, for ambisonic tape and video, won the Bourges IMEB Festival multimedia prize.
 In 2009 he was resident composer at the ICST Institute for Computer Music and Sound Technology at Zurich University of the Arts, where he completed the project Badlands to the Skies, for viola, voice, ambisonic tape and panoramic multiprojection, in collaboration with Charlotte Hug, premiered with great success at the Museum für Gestaltung Zürich.
 His visual music has been documented in many books and studies.

-On the occasion of the 20th Anniversary of the Guggenheim Museum Bilbao, he composed Chasmata, together with the composer Ángel Arranz.
+On the occasion of the 20th Anniversary of the Guggenheim Museum Bilbao, in 2017 he presented Chasmata, together with the composer Ángel Arranz.
 The work is a cycle of pieces inspired by the orography and atmosphere of Mars, written for different groups of saxophones (from 1 to 120), electronics, videomapping and massive orchestra of mobile phones.
 The European Space Agency (ESA) provided scientific advice for the artistic processing of Mars Express data, and contributed participation of astronauts Pedro Duque, from the museum, and Paolo Nespoli, from the International Space Station (ISS), during the concert.

 In parallel with his compositional work, he regularly appears as a solo pianist.
 Since 2010, López-Montes composes, adapts and plays along with the visual theater company La Maquiné, performing at Kursaal, Caixaforum, Teatro Real in Madrid or the Gran Teatre del Liceo in Barcelona, among many others, reaching more than 300 performances around four continents.
 Their play The Forest of Grimm received the Max Prize for the best children show, among other awards.
 In these works he has successfully integrated the contemporary language in the context of family theater, using extended techniques for piano and electronics.